 The talk of 'partnerships' and 'co-production' still belies the reality of single agency 'siloed' responses, whereby state organisations preserve their control over segments of the crime control 'turf' like fiefdoms.
-Delivering a 'joined-up' approach has proved more complex and the obstacles much more stubborn than were often assumed in the early honeymoon years.
+Delivering a 'joined-up', approach has proved more complex and the obstacles much more stubborn than were often assumed in the early honeymoon years.
 Some of the main barriers to successful partnership include:

-- a reluctance of some agencies to participate or engage fully; - the frequent dominance of a policing agenda; - unwillingness to share information; conflicting interests, priorities and cultural assumptions on the part of different agencies; - local political differences; - different organisational targets; - lack of inter-organisational trust; - a desire to protect organisational budgets; - a lack of capacity and expertise; and - an over-reliance on informal contacts and networks which lapse if key individuals move on.
+- a reluctance of some agencies to participate fully; - the frequent dominance of a policing agenda; - unwillingness to share information; conflicting interests, priorities and cultural assumptions on the part of different agencies; - local political differences; - lack of inter-organisational trust; - a desire to protect organisational budgets; - a lack of capacity and expertise; and - over-reliance on informal contacts and networks which lapsed if key individuals moved on.
+These all remain obstacles today.